 He pointed out that Syria and Egypt are facing one regionally and internationally-backed common enemy, that is the Takfiri terrorism, which necessitates unifying efforts to eliminate it.

 For the first time in seven years, a Syrian plane has flown into Benghazi’s Benina airport.
 The cargo plane initiated what is supposed to be a regular cargo flight between Damascus and Benghazi, although today Syrian officials were also reported on board.
 The flight is also the first foreign one to Benghazi since the airport closed three years ago during the clashes there.
+It is believed to have been promoted by the Russians to help the Assad regime break out of its isolation in the Arab world.

 Libya cut diplomatic ties with Syria in the wake of the 2011 revolution.